alirezaamir/EmbeddedTransformer/README.md

 you can compile epilepsyTransformer.cpp and transformer_layers.
 Also, add this repository to the main folder: https://github.com/stg/SYLT-FFT/tree/master

 ## Reference
-If you have used TiC-SAT in your academic articles, we appreciate it if you cite the following paper:
+If you have used these codes in your academic articles, we appreciate it if you cite the following paper:

 ```
 Amirshahi, A., Dan, J., Miranda Calero, J. A., Aminifar, A., & Atienza Alonso, D. (2024).